 Chambersburg’s Memorial Fountain for Union Troops & “The Burning of Chambersburg”

 Early in the morning of July 30, Confederate cavalrymen arrived in Chambersburg and demanded $100,000 in gold as ransom to avoid the city being set on fire.
-That is about $2.5 dollars in today’s money.
+That is about $2.5 million dollars in today’s money.
 Money was not handed over and the city was burned.
 Approximately 550 buildings were burned that day by the Confederates.
-This was in a city of just over 5,200 people.
+This was in a city of just over 5,200 people according to the Census rolls.

 After this great loss in property, you could see why it was a surprise that Chambersburg would be the site of a new monument.
 The city’s fund were near-exhausted trying to rebuild its destroyed infrastructure, and business had not returned to its pre-war level.
 However, within ten years a massive monument was built which focused on memorializing those who went off to war and which brought beauty to the small city.
 The monument was dedicated in 1878, ten years after it was proposed.